chethan110/simple-java-maven-app/README.md

 This is for testing Github webook

-This is the new change.
+This is a new change.